websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/creating-data-definitions.md

 1. Click the *Add* icon (![Add](../../../images/icon-add.png)) to begin creating a new data definition.
 This opens the New Data Definition form.

 1. Give your data definition a name.
 Note that the definition’s name appears for any users filling out a dynamic data list that uses the definition.
-Then expand the Details section of the form and give it a description.
+Expand the Details section of the form and give it a description.

     ![Input a name for your data definition.](./creating-data-definitions/images/02.png)